hpc-carpentry/old-hpc-workflows/_episodes/05-snakemake-python.md

 ~~~
 {: .output}

-In this case, `expand()` created every possible combination of filenames from the two wildcards.
+In this case, `expand()` created every possible combination of filenames from
-Useful!
-Of course, this still leaves us needing somehow get the values for
+the two wildcards.
+Nice!
+Of course, this still leaves us needing somehow
-`wildcard1` and `wildcard2` in the first place.
+get the values for `wildcard1` and `wildcard2` in the first place.

 ### Get wildcard values with glob_wildcards()

 To get a set of wildcards from a list of files, we can use the
 `glob_wildcards()` function.
+It matches the given pattern against file names
+on the file system, returning a named tuple containing all the matches.
+Let's
-Let's try grabbing all of the book titles in our `books` folder.
+try grabbing all of the book titles in our `books` folder:

 ~~~
 glob_wildcards('books/{example}.txt')